jbowdre/runtimeterror/content/posts/easy-push-notifications-with-ntfy/index.md

     restart: unless-stopped
 ```

-This config will create/mount folders in the working directory to store the ntfy cache and config
+This config will create/mount folders in the working directory to store the ntfy cache and config.
+It also maps `localhost:8080` to port `80` on the container, and enables a simple healthcheck against the ntfy health API endpoint.
+This will ensure that the service stays healthy.

 I can go ahead and bring it up: